rachitnigam/rachitnigam.com/content/post/transpiler.md

 People seemed to scared of compilers and resort to claims like "I don't want something as complex", or "string interpolation is good enough".
 This is silly.
 Anyone who has built one of these "transpilers" knows that inevitably, they get complex and poorly maintained precisely because of the delusion that they aren't doing something complex.

-Programming languages are not just syntax, they have semantics too and pretending that you can get away with just manipulating the former is silly.
+Programming languages are not just syntax; they have semantics too.

-*Edit (08/16/23): This post generated some discussion on [Lobsters][] but because I am not a member, so I've rebutted some claims right here.*
+Pretending that you can get away with just manipulating the former is delusional and results in bad tools.

-_Have comments?
-[Email](mailto:rachit.nigam12@gmail.com) or [tweet](https://twitter.com/notypes) at me._
+*Lindsey Kuper has a [well-written article](https://decomposition.al/blog/2017/07/30/what-do-people-mean-when-they-say-transpiler/) on the same topic.*

 [py-reduce]: https://github.com/python/cpython/blob/main/Lib/functools.py#L237